OpenSourceEconomics/econ-project-templates/src/waf.rst

 Introduction to Waf
 *******************

 `Waf <https://code.google.com/p/waf/>`_ is our tool of choice to automate the dependency tracking via a DAG (directed acyclic graph) structure.
-Originally designed to build software, it directly extends to our purposes.
+Written in Python and originally designed to build software, it directly extends to our purposes.
 You find the program in the root folder of the project template (the file *waf.py* and the hidden folder *.mywaflib*).
 The settings for a particular project are controlled via files called *wscript*, which are kept in the root directory (required) and usually in the directories close to the tasks that need to be performed.

 There are three phases to building a project: